clamsproject/mmif/specifications/samples/everything/index.md

 }
 ```

-Due to the nature of the input many of the bounding boxes will have identical coordinates.
+Due to the nature of the input many of the bounding boxes will have identical or near-identical coordinates.
 For example, there are two more bounding boxes with the coordinates above, one for the box with time offset 3000 and one for the box with time offset 5000.

 Tesseract now runs on all those boxes and creates a text document for each of them, here's one: